Syedbabar056/SharePoint-PnP-Scripts/README.md

 ## Customization
 Update the $Sites list with your site URLs (Tenant Name, Site collection name) Modify $ExcludedGroupPatterns if you want to protect different groups

+# **Third Script**
+**Clone SharePoint User Permissions Across Different Site Collections** This PowerShell script allows you to clone user permissions from one site collection to another using PnP PowerShell.
+It scans the selected scope (site, library, or folder), checks if users already exist in the destination site, and adds them if not.
+##⚙️ What It Does
+- Accepts multiple site collections for cloning
+- Prompts for confirmation before scanning each site
+- Scans site, list, and folder levels to capture permissions
+- Ensures users are added to the correct SharePoint groups if missing
+- Logs in the terminal where users are being added
+- Skips duplicate additions if the user already exists

+# **Third Script – v2**
+**Enhanced Cloning with Inactive User Handling**
+This is the updated version of the Clone Permissions script.
+It includes all functionality from v1, plus enhanced handling for inactive or departed users.

+## ⚙️ What’s New in v2
+- Detects inactive or departed users (null user objects from Get-PnPUser)
+- Skips adding those users to the destination site (with a clean message in the terminal)
+- More informative Write-Host logs so you know exactly which object is being processed
+- Refined terminal output for easier tracking during large migrations